An Esteemed Author

 “The Affair at Grover Station” features a character named “Terrapin” Rodgers, who becomes an amateur detective while confirming that a fellow railroad employee was the victim of murder.
 Though the investigation proper doesn’t start until well into the story, Rodgers is assigned by his dispatcher to find out why a station agent has gone missing.
 He surveys the station.
 He then questions the missing agent’s landlady.
 He questions a little girl who’d seen him with a stranger whose “eyes snapped like he was mad, and she was afraid of him.”
 Rodgers next finds blood on the pillow where in the agent slept.
 All very detective-y.

 But the “smoking gun” that solves the mystery comes not from the tangible world.
 No, that crucial clue is exactly what places this character on my Chronological Bibliography as a novice-detective.
 Enough said about that.
+No spoilers.

 I do feel prompted to spoil the story in another way, though, if Cather doesn’t go ahead and do this herself.
 “The Affair at Grover Station” has a prime suspect who makes this story very much a part of the Yellow Peril movement of the late 1800s and early 1900s.
 That suspect is a man named Freymark.
 Cather is far from subtle at signaling him to be the criminal.
 She has Rodgers say of Freymark:

 He was a wiry, sallow, unwholesome looking man, slight and meagerly built, and he looked as though he had been dried through and through by the blistering heat of the tropics.
 His movements were as lithe and agile as those of a cat, and invested with a certain unusual, stealthy grace.